quotient-im/Quaternion/README.md

 ## Contacts
 Most of talking around Quaternion happens in the room of its parent project,
 Quotient: [#quotient:matrix.org](https://matrix.to/#/#quotient:matrix.org).
-`#quaternion:matrix.org` currently points to the old version of the Quotient room - if you ended up there, just go to the upgraded room instead (using Quaternion 0.0.9.4 or later, or Element clients).

 You can file issues at
 [the project's issue tracker](https://github.com/quotient-im/Quaternion/issues).
 If you find what looks like a security issue, please follow